The Ultimate Guide to Home Cinema Seating

 Home Cinema Room Derby

-Our clients absolutely love this room, it is easily the most shared on our social media channels too.
-The wrap around sofa creates a very social space and the huge screen and sound system ensure a fantastic experience no matter the viewing position in the room!
+Our clients love this room, and it’s easily the most shared on our social media channels too.
+The wrap-around sofa creates a genuinely social space, with the screen and sound system delivering a great experience from every seat in the room.

 «